amousset/rudder/README.md

   * Extended support (see FAQ)
   * User support

-We are strong believers in the merits of free / open-source software, and have turned to open-core to ensure the perenity of the project
-(i.e. pay the developers).
-Rudder is developped by a profesional team,

-We strive to open-source as much code as possible, without threatening the project viability.

-Contrary to a lot of other tools, we made the decision to keep the the Web interface free of access.

-### What are the differences between Rudder Core and the full Rudder solution?
+They serve different purposes:

-* Rudder _core_ is a versatile automation engine for mainstream Linux systems, thought to give access to ... to small organizations and indivudals
+* Rudder _core_ is a versatile automation engine for mainstream Linux systems, built to give access to essential configuration management and inventory features to small businesses and indivudals.
-* Rudder is an multiplatform operational security solution matching the current needs of ... (based on Rudder _core_).
+* Rudder is an multiplatform operational security solution, answering the needs of most organizations, inclusing enterprise setup and critical infrastructures.

-Main traction to conﬁguration management enabling small businesses and individuals to start their journey in cyber-resilience.

 There are no separate solution, the free version is identical to the core of the full solution.
 This means there the packages publicly available users are the same as the packages provided to subscription users, with the same QA and security processes.
 This is not a two-speed model, but a "two-scope" model.

-### Do I need to reinstall everything if upgrading from Rudder _core_ to a subscription?
+### Do I need to reinstall anything if upgrading from Rudder _core_ to a subscription?

 The full Rudder solution is a direct superset of Rudder _core_, so you don't have to reinstall anything and your server and agents are compatible with the additional